-'I just saw red, I know I'm going to get in the s*** for this': Neighbour kills man with brain cancer
+'I just saw red, I know I'm going to get in the s*** for this': Man kills neighbour with brain cancer

 Mitchell Mosen may have been battling brain cancer but it was a gunshot wound to the chest that ended his life, despite his mother's best efforts to resuscitate him.
-Now, his neighbour is defending a charge of murder.
+Now, his neighbour is defending a murder charge.

-When Lachlan Johnson arrived at the Mosens' rural Taranaki property armed with a loaded illegal semi-automatic shotgun, he was enraged and looking for retribution, the Crown allege.
+When Lachlan Johnson arrived at the Mosens' rural Taranaki property armed with a loaded semi-automatic shotgun, he was enraged and looking for retribution, the Crown allege.

 Johnson shot Mosen in the foot and then during a struggle between the pair, he pulled the trigger a further five times.